smartgeek27/6d-pose-estimation-of-objects-using-index-finger/readme.md

-This is a code for running point finger project in which a 3d object plane is identified and if the finger points towards the plane it should change its colour.
+6d pose estimation of a object in realtime using aruco tags and if the finger points towards the plane it should change its colour.
+Here is the working video of the implementation.

 Libraries:
 1. tensorflow 2.8.0